Galapagos Unbound

 Galapagos Travel Arrangements

-The simplest way to get to Guayaquil is to connect through one of several US cities, including NYC, Atlanta, Houston, Miami and Fort Lauderdale, which all offer direct flights to Guayaquil
+The simplest way to get to Guayaquil is to connect through one of several U.S. cities with direct flights, including New York City (JFK), Miami (MIA), and Fort Lauderdale (FLL).

 Airport Transfer Upon Arrival:

-Arrival airport transfer is included in your package price.
-Please provide your international flight information and we will arrange to provide transportation to your hotel in Guayaquil, where the tour officially begins.
-On the final day, the trip ends upon arrival back to the Guayaquil airport.
-If you have arranged extra hotel nights or extensions to your trip, you will need to arrange your own transportation.
-The hotels we use offer complimentary shuttle services, and taxis are available in abundance at the airport.
+If you have booked additional hotel nights or extensions at the end of your trip, you will need to arrange your own transportation.
+The hotels we use offer complimentary shuttle services, and taxis are readily available at the airport.

 Weather